 In the Portal system landscape, I created a new SAP system (using dedicated application server) to connect to the SAP Screen Personas system and gave it an alias.
-Next, I assigned end user permissions for my new system to the Fiori Launchpad user.
+Next, I assigned end user permissions for my new system to the SAP Fiori launchpad user.
 Then I established trust between the Personas system and the Portal.

-Step 3: Create a UI5 iView
+Step 3: Create an iView from remote source

 And here we go:

 Not a beautiful flavor, but one that can be easily recognized.